Current employer: Jeddah University, Jeddah, Saudi Arabia

 What advice would you give to anyone wanting to get into the same line of work?

 Work hard, practice everything within your field and build strong relationships with other researchers within your field.

 I am still in contact with my supervisor Professor Mick Fuller whom I still collaborate on research projects with.
-I also got several training programmes during my time studying at Plymouth University that have helped me get to where I am today in my career.
+I also got several training programmes during my time studying at the University of Plymouth that has helped me get to where I am today in my career.

 Yes.
-Plymouth University has excellent supervising professors such as Professor Mick Fuller, who deal with graduate students, particularly from foreign countries.
-All the staff are friendly and I can honestly say, during my time studying at Plymouth University, I felt a part of a family working together to achieve success.
+The University of Plymouth has excellent supervising professors such as Professor Mick Fuller, who deal with graduate students, particularly from foreign countries.
+All the staff are friendly and I can honestly say, during my time studying at the University of Plymouth, I felt a part of a family working together to achieve success.